ganrad/aks-aspnet-sqldb-rest/README.md

     ```
     **NOTE:** Keep in mind, if you specify a different name for the resource group (other than **myResourceGroup**), you will need to substitute the same value in multiple CLI commands in the remainder of this project!
 If you are new to Azure Cloud, it's best to use the suggested name.

-3. Create a Azure SQL Server (managed instance) and database.
+3. Create an Azure SQL Server (managed instance) and database.

     In the Azure Portal, click on **+ Create a resource**, **Databases** and then click on **SQL Database** as shown in the screenshot below.